-Action Specific Activities 1 ining Needs essment Review of the structure and mandates of concerned organizations and entities Review of existing job profiles and qualifications for the different jobs Interviews with personnel to determine actual jobs and responsibilities and get recommendations Compile and analyze pertinent data gathered Identify and prioritize training and capacity building activities to be undertaken com velopment of npetence standards Review of existing job profiles and qualifications for the different jobs including skills, knowledge and attitude tor specific jobs Interviews with personnel to determine actual jobs and responsibilities and get recommendations Compile and analyze all data gathered Edit skills into categories and add a level to each skill; add knowledge requirement and define range and context of skills Identify competence and levels required for each job and get comments from experts and heads of offices Finalize occupational standards for Timor-Leste wor Conduct of training, workshops, trainer's Identify trainings, workshops and other capacity building activities to be undertaken ning and other acity-building Develop activity design and/or training modules activities Conduct of the workshop; approaches may include paper/powerpoint presentations, workshop and plenary discussions; sharing of experiences, best practices and lessons learned; field trips and study tours and action planning/re-entry plans Monitoring of contribution of capacity building activity to be done through actual visit to the sit; interview of participants; assessment of staff performance; and/or checking of action/re-entry plans prod prod dev and vision of degree grammes; on-the-job fessional elopment; mentoring I vocational training Timorese Depend on the needs of the organization ablishment of ormation database List all participants and experts in the country 1 I network of experts in country Develop a website for training and roster of experts
+Action Specific Activities 1.
+Training Needs Assessment Review of the structure and mandates of concerned organizations and entities Review of existing job profiles and qualifications for the different jobs Interviews with personnel to determine actual jobs and responsibilities and get recommendations Compile and analyze pertinent data gathered Identify and prioritize training and capacity building activities to be undertaken Development of competence standards for specific jobs Review of existing job profiles and qualifications for the different jobs including skills, knowledge and attitude Interviews with personnel to determine actual jobs and responsibilities and get recommendations Compile and analyze all data gathered Edit skills into categories and add a level to each skill; add knowledge requirement and define range and context of skills Identify competence and levels required for each job and get comments from experts and heads of offices Finalize occupational standards for Timor-Leste Conduct of training, workshops, trainer's training and other Identify trainings, workshops and other capacity building activities to be undertaken capacity-building activities Develop activity design and/or training modules Conduct of the workshop; approaches may include paper/powerpoint presentations, workshop and plenary discussions; sharing of experiences, best practices and lessons learned; field trips and study tours and action planning/re-entry plans Monitoring of contribution of capacity building activity to be done through actual visit to the sit; interview of participants; assessment of staff performance ; and/or checking of action/re-entry plans

+4. Provision of degree programmes; on-the-job professional development; mentoring and vocational training for Timorese Depend on the needs of the organization 5.
+Establishment of information database and network of List all participants and experts in the country database and network of experts in the country Develop a website for training and roster of experts